Boarding Common Questions

 Additionally, a good rain jacket and closed toed shoes are needed for the many student adventures that will begin the day after you arrive.

-New students will be assigned a roommate over the summer.
-We take careful consideration of all new students and pair students from different cultural backgrounds together.
-Students are notified in mid-August, and we encourage students to connect with their new roommate via email or SKYPE.
-Returning students are provided an opportunity in May to choose their roommate for the following school year.
+New students will be assigned a roommate over the summer and may be paired with a new or returning student.
+We carefully consider many factors when creating roommates, and try to, whenever possible, pair students from different cultural backgrounds.
+Students are typically notified in mid-August and we encourage students to connect with their new roommate.
+Returning students have the opportunity to make roommate requests for the following school year.

-Our common spaces include cozy fireplaces and comfy sofas, which invite students to talk and laugh together.
-The 59-acre campus offers many opportunities for students to get outside.
-Whether it is going on a bike ride, playing frisbee, or enjoying a BBQ, living in the Northwest means enjoying the outdoors.
-Students also have access to a turf field, track, indoor/outdoor tennis and basketball courts, and a weight room.
+Our common spaces in the dorms include lounges with fireplaces and comfy seating, study rooms, kitchenettes, a full kitchen for student use, and laundry facilities.
+Beyond the dorms, the 59-acre campus offers many opportunities for students to spend time outside.
+Whether it is going on a bike ride, playing lawn games, or enjoying a BBQ, living in the Northwest means enjoying the outdoors rain or shine.
+Students also have access to a turf field, track, indoor/outdoor tennis and basketball courts, a newly remodeled fitness center, and music rooms.

 Students may also access public transportation at a nearby bus stop to travel to downtown Portland or to Washington Square, a large shopping mall.